juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* The loft conversion project is still in full swing.
-New support joists and floor joists are in, new support structure in place and old support structure removed.
+* The loft conversion project is almost finished.
+They have more plaster boards to add and then they cut the hole in the ceiling and build the new staircase
+* Last weekend we were at a Kuk Sool Won martial arts tournament - I didn't take part, but my wife and kids all did and they kids won some medals

 ### Work
-* Final checks on the Arrival Lift Servides website done, waiting for client to go through it one final time
-* Working with FirstStop to add a tyre booking service section to the Surbiton Tyres and Wheels website
-* Started a new freelance project working with an agency
+* [Arrival Lift Servides](https://www.arrival-lifts.co.uk) website is now live

 ### Reading
 * [Company of One](https://bookwyrm.social/book/184714 "Company of One")